gaikwadnikita/HelloWorld/README.md

 # HelloWorld
-This repo contains hello world program in different programming and scripting languages.
+This repository contains hello world program in different programming and scripting languages.